Teyras/MT/text/chapters/120_checks.md

 short program could vary in their runtime thanks to CPU frequency scaling.
 Therefore, it is still necessary to verify whether or not warming up occurs.

-![A scatter plot of CPU times for selected workloads with no isolation and a single measurement worker running
+![A scatter plot of CPU times for selected exercise types with no isolation and a single measurement worker running
 \label{warmup}](img/stability/warmup.tex)

 As seen in Figure \ref{warmup}, the results are not clearly higher during the